|

 Directed by exceptional German director Andreas Dresen with a remarkable sense for human dignity of underprivileged.
 With Susanne Bormann in a demanding, but outstanding performance.

 18-year old Georg and 13-year old Barbara have been playing together as children.
 Play becomes love later, which leads to a catastrophe, as their parents are hostile (like Romeo's and Juliet's) leading to file a report to the court, as Barbara is still under age.
 One of the last DEFA productions, and one to remember.
-Not yet available on DVD, unfortunately.
+Finally available on DVD from absolut medien.

 Directed by Helmut Dziuba.
 With Julia Brendler aged 14 (!) at the time of shooting - none of her later parts comes close.